 It provides minimal interference than force fits.
 Example: Stepped pulley of a conveyor, cylindrical grinding of a machine, etc.

-Example: Shafts, gears, and bushes etc.
+Example: Shafts, gears, bushes, etc.

 In transition fit, the tolerance zone of the shaft lies between the lower to the middle of the tolerance zone of the hole means here hole is smaller than the shaft.